FREQUENTLY ASKED QUESTIONS

 What to expect when I come for my consultation and how to prepare

-Please come ready for you consultation and do your homework beforehand.
+Please come ready for your consultation and do your homework beforehand.
 If you have reference photos, tattoos you admire, tattoo style images or anything specific to your idea please bring it with you, along with a deposit for a drawing.
-No need to print out anything, please just have any and all reference images easily accessible and ready to email if need be.

 How to prepare for a tattoo